getpatchwork/patchwork/docs/deployment.md

 ### Install Packages

-The first requirement is patchwork itself.
+The first requirement is Patchwork itself.
 It can be downloaded like so:

     $ wget https://github.com/getpatchwork/patchwork/archive/v1.1.0.tar.gz